I volunteer to help to make a difference and to make new friends. There’s plenty of variety of jobs and you can acquire new skills.

 To apply for any of the job roles listed below, please send a CV and covering letter, outlining why you are suitable for the post to email@example.com, including the job title as the subject e.g. “Farm Assistant Application”.

 Please note; due to the anticipated high volume of applications, we are unable to notify unsuccessful applicants.
-If you have not been notified of the outcome of your application within four weeks of the closing date, please assume you have been unsuccessful on this occasion.
+We are accepting applications on a rolling basis, so early application is advised.
+If you have not been notified of the outcome of your application within four weeks of the closing date (if applicable, if not four weeks from receiving your application), please assume you have been unsuccessful on this occasion.

 Dig in and muck out at Sacrewell as part of our team of volunteers.
 As a charitable trust, we rely heavily on volunteers to keep the site and the animals looking their best all year round and provide our visitors with a memorable experience.
 Whether you’re a gardener looking for a new project, a handyman with time on your hands or a budding historian with a thirst for living history, there may be the perfect voluntary role to suit you.